azsry/phasmophobia_mechanics/README.md

   - Banshees choose the first player in the player list who is not dead
 - Revenants move 1.5x slower than other ghosts when not chasing a player.
 When they are chasing a player, they are 2x faster than other ghosts.
 - Jinns move at 2x Unity's default navmesh movement speed when you are more than 4m away from it, and the fusebox is on.
+- If 50 < average player insanity + hunting multiplier < 75, the ghost has a 1-in-5 chance of entering hunting phase
+- If average player insanity + hunting multiplier >= 75, the ghost has a 1-in-3 chance of entering hunting phase

 ### Ghost appearing
 - Ghosts have a random chance of appearing only as a shadow, but only for alive players.
 Dead players will always see the full model.